christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas's mother Adobogiona was a "Jewish Queen" and the "Celtic Goddess-Queen" at the same time, proving Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.

+Amyntas was the brother of Alexander, son of King Herod aka Alexander Helios aka Juba II (Amyntas was a title for the brother of the king).

 Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further as his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with.

 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City".